jpwallace22/react-lazify/README.md

 This is an alpha release..
 There will be plenty of issues to come.
 If you want to help, please report them [here](https://github.com/jpwallace22/react-lazify/issues) on Github

+## Todo

+- check if line has an import
+- check if import is default
+- bind hotkey
+- enable multiline ability

 ## Release Notes

 This is a VERY early release.
 Maybe even too early to be called alpha